rs-anderson/Clustering-Ward-Level-Poverty-Using-Satellite-Imagery/README.md

 When comparing the two maps, it is evident that the clusters are simply grouping together the wards with little-to-no nightlight intensity and the other wards.

+## Future Work

-For future work, it would be interesting to see the explanatory power of the features when fitting a regression model to poverty-related data.
+It would be interesting to see the explanatory power of the features when fitting a regression model to poverty-related data.
+Thus, feel free to use the full Gauteng feature set or any of the municipal feature sets (found at <code>data/extracted_features/</code>) for your own work.

 ## Note on Scripts

-You will need to get a Google Static Maps API key for for requesting images.
+You will need to get a Google Static Maps API key for requesting images.
 For more information, see https://developers.google.com/maps/documentation/maps-static/overview.

 ## References

 The methodology was inspired by Jean et al. (https://github.com/nealjean/predicting-poverty) but the pre-trained CNN was trained by Mather (https://github.com/jmather625/predicting-poverty-replication).
-See the paper for the remainder of the resources.
+See our paper for the remainder of the references used.